 Output:

 Here, we ask the user to choose an operation of their choice.
 If the option is 1,2,3, and 4 then it will be valid else it will display “Invalid input”.
-If the option is valid then we have to enter the two numbers and according to the user entered choice, it will perform the operation.
+If the option is valid, then we have to enter the two numbers, and according to the user’s entered choice, it will operate.

 Let’s see step by step how we can create a class that will perform basic calculator operations.